-Eligible Technologies Incentive Structure Eligibility Criteria Category 2b - ccASHP: Full Load Heating Minisplit Heat Pump ("MSHP"), Central ccASHP with Decommissioning \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
+Eligible Technologies Incentive Structure Eligibility Criteria Category 2b - ccASHP: Full Load Heating with Decommissioning Minisplit Heat Pump ("MSHP"), Central ccASHP with Decommissioning \$/10,000 Btu/h of maximum heating capacity at 5°F, as documented on the NEEP Product List Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
 See Equipment Sizing Requirements in Appendix 2 for additional details.
-Eligible projects include heat pumps that meet the full building heating load where the previously existing fossil fuel system is decommissioned Retrofit projects are eligible; new construction and gut rehabs are not eligible Category 2b will require submission of a decommissioning checklist, which can be found on the Contractor Resources website Total heat pump system heating capacity satisfies at least 100% of the BHL Category 3 - GSHP: Full Load Heating GSHP \$/10,000 Btu/h of full load heating capacity as certified by AHRI Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Full Load GLHP Rating OR Full Load GWHP Rating1.2)/HP sizing ratio).
+Eligible projects include heat pumps that meet the full building heating load where the previously existing fossil fuel system is decommissioned Retrofit projects are eligible; new construction and gut rehabs are not eligible Category 2b will require submission of a decommissioning checklist, which can be found on the Contractor Resources website11 Category 2e - Air-to-Water Heat Pump Air-to-Water Heat Pump, for space conditioning \$/10,000 Btu/h of heating capacity at the condition of 5°F ambient and 110°F leaving water temperature, or A5W110, as documented by the NYS Clean Heat AWHP Qualified Product List ("AWHP QPL") 12 Total Incentive to be limited to 120% of BHL - e.g., Total Incentive ≤ (Maximum Heating Capacity 1.2 / HP Sizing Ratio).
 See Equipment Sizing Requirements in Appendix 2 for additional details.
-Each heat pump in the system must meet or exceed the ENERGY STAR Geothermal heat pump specification Console units and non-console heat pump appliances with less than 24,000 Btu/h rated full load cooling whose performance does not meet or exceed ENERGY STAR specifications must apply for incentives under Category 4 Total heat pump system heating capacity is &lt;300,000 Btu/h Ground source variable refrigerant flow heat pumps ("GSVRFs") are eligible for incentives in Category 3 if the total full load heating capacity at 32°F entering water temperature is &lt;300,000 Btu/h.
-GSVRF systems, regardless of total heating system size or individual appliance cooling capacity, must meet or exceed the minimum efficiencies listed in Table 6.
-GSVRF full load heating capacity is determined at 32°F entering water temperature and must be &lt;300,000 Btu/h System consists only of individual appliance cooling capacity for open-loop and closed-loop GSHP installs &lt;135,000 Btu/h and/or individual appliance cooling capacity for direct exchange GSHP installs &lt;180,000 Btu/h Ground loops must comply with applicable New York Department of Environmental Conservation ("NY DEC"), New York City ("NYC"), and International Ground-Source Heat Pump Association ("IGSHPA") standards Total heat pump system heating capacity satisfies at least 90% of the BHL.
-Systems sized for &gt;120% BHL may incur further review and require justification.
+Eligible heat pumps must be on the Clean Heat AWHP QPL Eligible projects include heat pumps that meet 100% of building heating load (BHL) at design conditions.
+AWHPs that meet only part of the building load are acceptable if the remainder of the load is met by a separate ccASHP.
+Retrofit projects, new construction, and gut rehabs are eligible AWHPs can provide space heating alone or space heating and cooling.
+AWHPs can also serve domestic water heating loads, but may not be sized to more than 120% of the space heating load, or BHL.

-&lt;sup>10 The Decommissioning Checklist can be found under the "Air Source Heat Pump (ASHP)" menu on the Clean Heat Contractor Resources page (https://cleanheat.ny.gov/contractor-resources/)
+11 The Decommissioning Checklist can be found in the "Air Source Heat Pump" section under the "Prescriptive (Small Projects)" menu on the Resources for Applications page (https://cleanheat.ny.gov/resources-for-applications/)